Colin-Stark/Colin-Stark/README.md

 :round_pushpin: : Nigeria

-### I Love Pair Programming Looking As You Can Tell So If You Have Any Project You Need A Contributor I'm Your Guy, i do fullstack development and mobile app design fopr now but learning to be a mobile developer
+### I Love Pair Programming Looking As You Can Tell So If You Have Any Project You Need A Contributor I'm Your Guy, i do fullstack development and mobile app design fopr now but learning to be a mobile developer.

+### About to create a responsive framework for web development but it is still in the works

+## PROGRAMMING LANGUAGES

 - [x] CORE PHP
+- [X] MYSQL
+- [X] BOOTSTRAP
+- [x] HTML
+- [X] CSS
+- [X] JQUERY